Merging

 Merges branch by creating a merge commit.
 Prompts for merge commit message.
 Ideal for merging two branches.

-git checkout main
+git switch main

-git merge --no-ff <branch> -m "Message"
+git merge --no-ff branch-to-merge -m "Message"

-flag causes the merge to always create a new commit object, even if the merge could be performed with a fast-forward.
+The --no-ff flag causes the merge to always create a new commit object, even if the merge could be performed with a fast-forward.
 This avoids losing information about the historical existence of a feature branch and groups together all commits that together added the feature.

 Exercise: Creating a non-fast-forward merge.

-Create a new Git repository that has the following tree.
+In another directory, create a new Git repository that has the following tree.

-* 69fac81 (main) Merge branch 'gitignore' |\ | * 5537012 (gitignore) Add .gitignore |/ * 6ec7c0f Add README
+* 69fac81 (main) Merge branch 'gitignore' |\ | * 5537012 (gitignore) Add .gitignore |/ * 6ec7c0f Add READMESolution

 Fast-forward Merge

-If there are no conflicts with the main branch, a “fast-forward” merge can be executed with.
+If there are no conflicts with the main branch, a “fast-forward” merge can be executed with --ff-only.
 This will NOT create a merge commit!
-Aborts merge if it cannot be done.
-Ideal for updating a branch from remote.
+This aborts the merge if it cannot be done.

-git checkout main
+git switch main

-git merge --ff-only <branch>
+git merge --ff-only branch-to-ff-merge

-history which of the commit objects together have implemented a feature.
+If using the fast-forward merge, it is impossible to see from the git history which of the commit objects together have implemented a feature.
 You would have to manually read all the log messages.
 Reverting a whole feature (i.e. a group of commits), is a true headache in the latter situation, whereas it is easily done if the –no-ff flag was used.

 For a good illustration of fast-forward merge (and other concepts), see this thread.

-Exercise: Creating a fast-forwad merge.
+Exercise: Creating a fast-forward merge.

 Consider the following Git tree

-* a78b99f (main) Add title | * 3d88062 (remote) Add .gitignore |/ * 86c4247 Add README
+* a78b99f (main) Add title | * 3d88062 (remote) Add .gitignore |/ * 86c4247 Add READMEIs possible to run a fast-forward merge to incorporate the branch

 It is not possible to run a fast-forward merge because of commit